nodejs/node/doc/api/n-api.md

 [`napi_reference_ref`][] for a reference whose object has been collected results in an error.

+In Node-API version 8 and before we can only create references for a limited set of value types: object, external, function, and symbol.
+In newer Node-API versions the references can be created for any value type.

 References must be deleted once they are no longer required by the addon.
-When a reference is deleted, it will no longer prevent the corresponding object from being collected.
-Failure to delete a persistent reference results in a 'memory leak' with both the native memory for the persistent reference and the corresponding object on the heap being retained forever.
+When a reference is deleted, it will no longer prevent the corresponding value from being collected.
+If you don't delete a persistent reference, it can cause a 'memory leak'.
+This means that both the native memory for the persistent reference and the corresponding value on the heap will be retained forever.

-There can be multiple persistent references created which refer to the same object, each of which will either keep the object live or not based on its individual count.
-Multiple persistent references to the same object can result in unexpectedly keeping alive native memory.
-The native structures for a persistent reference must be kept alive until finalizers for the referenced object are executed.
-If a new persistent reference is created for the same object, the finalizers for that object will not be run and the native memory pointed by the earlier persistent reference will not be freed.
-This can be avoided by calling `napi_delete_reference` in addition to `napi_reference_unref` when possible.
+You can create multiple persistent references that refer to the same value.
+Each reference will keep the value alive or not based on its individual count.
+If there are multiple persistent references to the same value, it can unexpectedly keep alive native memory.
+The native structures for a persistent reference must be kept alive until finalizers for the referenced value are executed.
+If you create a new persistent reference for the same value, the finalizers for that value will not be run and the native memory pointed by the earlier persistent reference will not be freed.
+To avoid this, call `napi_delete_reference` in addition to `napi_reference_unref` when possible.

 #### `napi_create_reference`